joebrew/vilaweb/analyses/left_right/README.md

 ![](figures/unnamed-chunk-13-1.png)

 The PSC and PDeCat are the two parties which are most misclassified.
 Over the last few years, PDeCAT voters have moved to the left (from an average ideological position of 4.9 to 4.2), whereas PSC voters have moved an equal distance to the right (3.5 to 4.2).
 As of 2018, PDeCAT and PSC were identically located (4.2) on the left-right scale.

+In other words, the "leftist" unionist party (PSC) is ideologically identical (on the left-right) scale as the "right-wing" independentist party (Convergents).

 Conclusion
 ==========